CherkasovAndrii1/Cattle-Weight-Identification-System/README.md

 * This file must contain lists for images, annotations, and categories.
 * Image entries must include id, file_name, width, and height.
 * Annotation entries must link to an image via image_id and contain a keypoints array.
 This array is a flat list of 27 numbers: [x1, y1, v1, x2, y2, v2, ...] for the 9 keypoints. v stands for visibility.
+* An example of annotation file is in models folder named COCO_Side_example.json

 ### 2. Configuring the Script (Cattle_keypoints.ipynb)
 Update Paths: In the second code cell, change the values of these variables to your folder and file paths: